 6.2In 1923 Berlin, following the suicide of his brother, an American acrobat struggles to survive while facing unemployment, depression, alcoholism, and the social decay of Germany during the Weimar Republic.

-6.0An Ingmar Bergman script.
-Produced for Swedish Television as "Reservatet" (1970) and for BBC as "The Lie" (1971).
-An American couple is trapped in their marriage and way of life.
+6.0From an Ingmar Bergman script.
+Previously produced for Swedish Television as "Reservatet" and for the BBC as "The Lie" (both 1970).
+In this Emmy award winning American version for CBS’s reboot of Playhouse 90, an American couple is trapped in their marriage and way of life.
 Locked up in their bourgeois inferno.

 7.7Will Kane, the sheriff of a small town in New Mexico, learns a notorious outlaw he put in jail has been freed, and will be arriving on the noon train.
 Knowing the outlaw and his gang are coming to kill him, Kane is determined to stand his ground, so he attempts to gather a posse from among the local townspeople.